(Updated on February 9, 2021)

 For instance, when you step on the brake pedal to slow down the vehicle, the brake booster ensures that the brake master cylinder receives a steady flow of brake fluid.
 This boosts the braking pressure in order to make the brake pedal more sensitive when you step on it.

 That way, you don’t need to step hard on the brake pedal to get the vehicle to slow down fast.
-Most SUVs and trucks have a brake booster, as well as many consumer cars too.
+Most cars, trucks, and SUVs on the road these days utilize a brake booster.

 What Does a Brake Booster Check Valve Do?